 Research can mean many different things depending on the questions which require answering.
-But for us at Outreach Experts, research always begins with listening.
+At Outreach Experts though, research always begins with listening.
 Often it means listening to the views of a very specific set of stakeholders right in their living room or on their front porch as is this case in this story.

 Field means different things to different people but for those with a background in outreach they know it means you are out of the office and out from behind the desk.
 It is likely you are in a neighborhood or in someone's living room.
 For us field work means direct and personal contact.
 It means canvassing or survey deployment. it means customer service delivered right at the door.